Appearance

 Contentful Integration

-This document provides a detailed technical overview of the application's integration with the Contentful headless CMS.
-It covers the SDK, configuration, data modeling, and querying patterns used to fetch and display content.
+This document provides a detailed technical overview of how TheExampleApp integrates with the Contentful headless CMS.
+It covers the architecture, client configuration, data fetching patterns, and content modeling strategies used throughout the application.

 Contentful SDK

-The application uses the official contentful.aspnetcore SDK (v3.3.6) to communicate with the Contentful Delivery and Preview APIs.
-This package provides a strongly-typed client, model mapping, and integration with the ASP.NET Core dependency injection framework.
+The application leverages the official Contentful .NET SDK to communicate with the Contentful Delivery and Preview APIs.

 {